 WEST’S BLOCK BUILDING TRANSFORMED INTO ARCHITECTURAL HERITAGE CENTER

-In 1994, after five years of fundraising and careful planning, the Bosco-Milligan Foundation, with Robertson, Hay & Wallace as general contractor, began the Phase I restoration work on the West’s Block Building.
-The plans, drawn by William Hawkins, Architect, were to restore the original “storefront” – the first floor of the Grand Avenue façade.
-The cast iron, which had been applied by Bosco & Milligan was removed, and other alteration materials were stripped away.
+After five years of fundraising and careful planning, the Bosco-Milligan Foundation, with Robertson, Hay & Wallace as general contractor, began the Phase I restoration work in 1994 on the West’s Block Building.
+The plans, drawn by William J. Hawkins, FAIA, were to restore the original “storefront” – the first floor of the Grand Avenue façade.
+Cast iron from another building which had been applied by Bosco & Milligan was removed, and other alteration materials were stripped away.

-With the work well underway, a significant challenge arose: the wooden horizontal beam behind the belt cornice had major dry rot and would need to be replaced.
-However, contemporary building codes prohibited the use of wood, no longer allowing the wood beams to support the weight of masonry or concrete; it needed to be replaced in steel.
+With the work well underway, a significant challenge arose: the wooden horizontal beam behind the belt cornice required replacement due to major dry rot.
+However, contemporary building codes prohibited the use of wood for this purpose and requiring a steel replacement.
 No problem…except that all of the brick on the second story of the façade sat directly on top of the beam.
-Back to the drawing board…the BMF decided it probably needed to tackle the entire façade, and since scaffolding was going to be needed, it only made sense to go all the way to the top, including the roof cornice.
-The $150,000 project would ultimately cost $291,279, of which 23% was contributed in labor, materials, and services.
+Back to the drawing board.
+The BMF board and staff decided to tackle the entire façade, and because scaffolding was needed, it made sense to go all the way to the top of the building, including the roof cornice.
+The project, estimated to cost $150,000, would ultimately cost $291,279, of which 23% was contributed in labor, materials, and services.

-In 1989, architect Al Staehli had been engaged to undertake a rigorous analysis of the multiple layers of paint on the building’s exterior.
+In 1989, architect Al Staehli was engaged to undertake a rigorous analysis of the multiple layers of paint on the building’s exterior.
 A microscopic analysis determined the first paint colors, under nearly a dozen layers of colors in some areas.
 The woodwork was no problem.
-But because the original soft brick had been painted so many times, the project team knew that removing all of that paint to return to original red brick would badly damage the face, and never result in a clean surface.
+Because the original soft brick had been painted so many times, the project team knew that removing all of that paint to return to original red brick would badly damage the face, and never result in a clean surface.
 Repainting the brick in red appeared to be the best solution.

-In 1996, with that work completed, Mike McCary – who had operated McCary Art Glass inside West’s Block while the work proceeded, decided to move into his own property.
-The Bosco-Milligan Foundation relocated its office into the corner storefront, with a decidedly “rustic” interior and continued fundraising in earnest for the major work that remained to be completed.
+With that work completed in 1996, Mike McCary – who had operated McCary Art Glass inside West’s Block while the work proceeded - decided to move into his own property.
+The Bosco-Milligan Foundation relocated its office into the corner storefront, with a decidedly still deteriorated “rustic” interior and continued fundraising in earnest for the major work that remained.

 INNOVATIONS & TRANSFORMATION: 2003 - 2005

-The original wide plank flooring in West’s Block upper floor remained, but a century had taken its toll; years of water damage had left gaps in the tongue-and-groove joints, floor boards were badly cupped and missing in places, and the building team was not optimistic.
-But in the end, every effort was made with the skill of C.Z.
-Becker Wood Floors, who meticulously matched missing flooring with boards from other partial spaces, and sanded and finished them to their historic character.
+The original wide plank flooring in West’s Block upper floor remained, but a century had taken its toll; years of water damage had left gaps in the tongue-and-groove joints, and floor boards were badly cupped and missing in places.
+The building team was not optimistic.
+In the end, the skill of C.Z.
+Becker Wood Floors led to meticulously matching missing flooring with boards from other partial spaces, and sanding and finishing them to their historic character.
 Carpeting in the hallway (and the stairway and reception area) was donated by Brintons to preserve the wood floors from on-going wear and tear.
 The Architectural Heritage Center’s classroom floors were covered in Marmoleum, a “green building” material, through a partnership of the manufacturer, distributor, and supplier Environmental Building Supplies (now Ecohaus.)